0rax/fishline/README.md

 Install
 -------
-Clone fishline where you want
+Clone fishline where you want:

 `git clone https://github.com/0rax/fishline.git/ ~/.config/fish/`

 Set in your `config.fish` this fishline path and source it.
 ```sh
 set FLINE_PATH $HOME/.config/fish/fishline